fracabu/animateimg/README.md

 Theme Installation
 Copy the theme folder from the repository to your WordPress installation's wp-content/themes directory.
 Log in to your WordPress admin panel.
-Go to Appearance > Themes.
+Navigate to Appearance > Themes.
 Find the custom theme and click Activate.
 Starting the Project
 After activating the theme, visit your WordPress site's URL to see the theme in action.
-You can customize the theme further by going to Appearance > Customize in the WordPress admin panel.
+For further customization, go to Appearance > Customize in the WordPress admin panel.

 Customizing the Theme
-The theme supports various customization options, which can be accessed through the WordPress Customizer.
+The theme supports various customization options accessible through the WordPress Customizer.
 You can change colors, fonts, layout settings, and more.

 Contributing
 Contributions to this theme are welcome.
-If you wish to contribute:
+To contribute:

 Fork the repository.
 Create a new branch for your feature.